Cristopher-Cruz/Face-Detection-Recognition/README.md

 The script uses **openCV** and the **haarcascade** algorithm

-Issues you might encounter :
+### Issues you might encounter :
 - If the image file is corrupted or not in the correct format, the program will be unable to read it
-- Even if the file extension is correct, the image itself might not be valid.
+- Even if the file extension is valid, the image itself might not be.
 You might need to convert it again (try : [image.online-convert.com](https://image.online-convert.com))

 ![image 1](res1.png)